-You can play a role in conserving water and saving yourself money in the process by becoming con-
+You can play a role in conserving water and saving yourself money in the process by becoming conscious of the amount of water your household is using and by looking for ways to use less water whenever you can.
+Here are a few tips to conserve water:

 - Turn off the water while shaving or brushing teeth.
 You waste up to 4 gallons a minute, or up to 200 gallons a week for a family of four! - Wash only full loads of dishes and select the appropriate water level or load size option on the dishwasher. - You can significantly reduce water use by simply repairing leaks in fixtures (faucets and showerheads), pipes and toilets.
 A slow leaking faucet can waste 15 to 20 gallons a day.
-A leaky toilet can waste up to 100 gallons a day. - For those with automatic timed sprinkler systems, adjust your watering times based on rainfall, type of grass or plants, sunny or shady locations.
+A leaky toilet can waste up to 100 gallons a day.

+For those with automatic timed sprinkler systems, adjust your watering times based on rainfall, type of grass or plants, sunny or shady locations.
 If your yard looks healthy, try reducing the watering time by two minutes per zone.